Tom Wilson (basketball): Early years

 In 2014, Wilson joined Basketball Australia's Centre of Excellence (COE) at the Australian Institute of Sport in Canberra, opting for the COE scholarship over the NAB AFL Level 1 scholarship.
-He played for the BA Centre of Excellence men's program in the South East Australian Basketball League (SEABL) in 2014 and 2015.
+He played for the CoE men's team in the South East Australian Basketball League (SEABL) in 2014 and 2015.

 There were a number of U.S. colleges looking at Wilson after he played well for Australia's under-17 side at the 2014 FIBA Under-17 World Championship.
 In November 2015, he signed with SMU and coach Larry Brown.

 During the 2015–16 NBL season, Wilson spent time with Melbourne United as a development player.
 In 2016, he played for the Frankston Blues in the SEABL alongside his brother Jack.
 In nine games for Frankston, he averaged 11.1 points per game.

 College

 Wilson joined the SMU Mustangs for the 2016–17 season, but after just 10 games he decided to transfer in December 2016.
 He averaged 1.6 points, 1.0 rebounds, and 0.5 assists, in 6.1 minutes per game.

 In January 2017, Wilson committed to Boise State University.
 However, in February, he made the decision to turn professional, due to NCAA rules indicating that Wilson would have to sit out a year before taking the court for the Broncos.